compute-io/incrmmean/README.md

 var incrmmean = require( 'compute-incrmmean' );
 ```

-#### incrmmean( W )
+#### incrmmean( window )

-Returns an initialized method to compute a moving arithmetic mean incrementally. `W` sets the window size, i.e., the number of values over which to compute a moving mean.
+Returns an initialized method to compute a moving arithmetic mean incrementally. `window` sets the window size, i.e., the number of values over which to compute a moving mean.

 ``` javascript
 var mmean = incrmmean( 3 );